 Subsequent works from the period 1454-1457 were related to the arrival of the king of Poland Kazimierz Jagiellończyk to Gdańsk at the beginning of the Thirteen Years’ War.
 On this occasion, the master Hans Kreczmar built up the attic and replaced the front elevation.
 On May 9, 1457, sitting on the throne on a high podium, against the background of the renovated town hall, the king took the oath of loyalty from the burghers and the surrounding knights.
 Then in the town hall he sealed the privileges of Gdańsk and added crown to the town coat of arms, as a sign of recognition as a royal city.
 After 1486, a brick tower was finally erected.
 Its construction was entrusted to Henry Hetzel, whereas the finish in the form of a helmet was made by the urban carpenter Michael Enkinger.

 In 1556, a fire broke out in the town hall due to the unattended fireplace.
 Removal of damages took several years and started the rebuilding in the renaissance style.
-A new tower helm was made, in which a set of 14 bells was installed, the so-called carillon, and on the spire a gilded statue of king Zygmunt II August was placed.
+A new tower helm was made, in which a set of 14 bells was installed, the so-called carillon, on the spire a gilded statue of king Zygmunt II August was placed, and before the end of the 16th century, probably around 1585, one more storey of wings around the courtyard was raised, which relieved some of the already existing rooms.
 In subsequent centuries, the exterior of the town hall remained without major changes, while the interior of the building was beautified by rich townspeople.
 These work included renowned masters, leading artists of the golden period of Gdańsk: Jan Vredemen de Vries, Szymon Herle, Willem Barth the younger and Antoni Möller.

 The original town hall building was small, with a brick part of the ground floor and a half-timber floor.
 Presumably, on its west side was a four-sided low tower.
 The rooms for the justice and administration were not yet distinguished in it.
 On the ground floor there was probably a merchant’s room serving commercial purposes, cash register and weight room.
 On the first floor there was one large hall for the needs of the city council and the archives, and a prison and a tavern in the cellar.
 From the direction of Długi Targ street there was a kind of balcony or bay window, where presentations of new members of the council took place and from where public decisions were announced.